Demonstrating Calendar feature on mobile phone in Kent leads to locked gates in Sussex

 the afternoon but could hardly leave the dog inside for all of that time and so

 I phoned him on my mobile.
-When he had stopped laughing
+When he had stopped

 he said I could pick the keys up from him at his shooting ground near Shoreham